alzizou/HIL_test_OAMFC/README.md

 Read the provided PDF file for full report and results.

-Also, the AMFC algorithm is prepared in OOP style for practical implementations in Arduino as the flight controller of a quadrotor and a WMR.
+Also, the AMFC algorithm is prepared in OOP style for practical implementations in Arduino as the flight controller of a quadrotor.
 See inside the folders with "OOP" in the name.